-- (204) A manual or display must be onsite at all times that describe what reclaimed water is, the BMPs required by the User Plan to Comply and the User NOA, and irrigation practices that will prevent irrigation in excess of the agronomic rate and minimize ponding or runoff of reclaimed water.
-This must be accessible to all visitors, employees and site Users. - (212) Harvesting of crops and public access in areas where irrigation is occurring and making the soil and/or plant wet is prohibited.
-Public access in areas where irrigation is occurring and making the soil and/or plant wet is prohibited. - (223) Irrigation of sprouts is prohibited where the sprout is the food crop, including but not limited to bean sprouts, alfalfa sprouts, and hemp clones. - (234) If the site is irrigated with an automatic irrigation system, the non-commercially processed crop site must be on a separate irrigation zone when using reclaimed water. - (245) A potable water supply spigot must be available on the exterior of the residence. - (256) Leaks in the irrigation system and/or hoses must be fixed immediately.
-If the leaks cannot be fixed immediately, the reclaimed water system must be disabled. - (267) A Management User is required.
-Responsibilities and authority for Management Users are listed in 84.10. - (278) All property owners and renters must be provided with an educational manual and verbally educated by the Management User as described below prior to occupancy of the residence.
-The education must include: - (a) That reclaimed water is non-potable; - (b) Methods to use reclaimed water safely, and the required best management practices per the User Plan to Comply and the NOA; - (c) Agronomic rate requirements and that ponding and runoff are a violation of this regulation.
+Records must be kept on an annual basis that legal guardians have been educated that reclaimed water is being used at the school site, and a signature that acknowledges the understanding that reclaimed water is non-potable must be kept on site for each guardian. - (21) A manual or display must be onsite at all times that describe what reclaimed water is, and the BMPs required by the User Plan to Comply and the User NOA, and for irrigation practices to prevent irrigation in excess of the agronomic rate and to minimize ponding or runoff of reclaimed water.
+This must be accessible to all visitors, employees and site Users. - (22) Harvesting of crops and public access in areas where irrigation is occurring and making the soil and/or plant wet is prohibited. - (23) Irrigation of sprouts is prohibited where the sprout is the edible crop, including but not limited to bean sprouts, alfalfa sprouts, and hemp clones. - (24) If the site is irrigated with an automatic irrigation system, the non-commercially processed crop site must be on a separate irrigation zone when using reclaimed water. - (25) A potable water supply spigot must be available on the exterior of the residence. - (26) Leaks in the irrigation system and/or hoses must be fixed immediately. - (27) A Management User is required.
+Responsibilities and authority for Management Users are listed in 84.10. - (28) All property owners and renters must be provided with an educational manual and verbally educated by the Management User as described below prior to a new resident using reclaimed water.
+The education must include: - (a) That reclaimed water is non-potable;

+- (b) Methods to use reclaimed water safely, and the required best management practices per the User Plan to Comply and the NOA; - (c) Agronomic rate requirements and that ponding and runoff are a violation of this regulation.